Vintage Guitar: Chapter 1

 The Journey of Leo Fender

-In 1950, they introduced the world’s first electric Spanish guitar, the “Broadcaster.”
-Following this, they entered Fender’s golden age, bringing to life many innovative ideas—such as the Stratocaster—before selling the company to CBS (Columbia Broadcasting System) in 1965 due to Leo’s health issues.He later returned as a consultant for CBS and worked on product development, but in 1970, he terminated his contract with CBS to pursue new challenges.
-(Note: Officially, the name changed from "Esquire" to "Broadcaster.")
+In 1950, they introduced the world’s first Spanish-style guitar, the “Broadcaster,” and went on to realize many innovative ideas—including the Stratocaster, packed with groundbreaking features—during Fender’s golden age.
+In 1965, due to Leo’s health issues, Fender was sold to CBS (Columbia Broadcasting System).He later returned as a consultant for CBS and worked on product development, but in 1970, he terminated his contract with CBS to pursue new challenges. (※Officially, the model name evolved from “Esquire” to “Broadcaster.”)

 In conclusion, the immense contributions made by Leo Fender are immeasurable.
-He had a profound impact not only on the electric guitar and Bass but also on amplifiers, and it goes without saying that he left a magnificent legacy for the modern music scene.
-Leo Fender was truly a great innovator who revolutionized the world of electric music.
+He had a profound influence not only on electric guitars and Bass but also on amplifiers, and it goes without saying that he left a magnificent legacy for the modern music scene.
+Leo Fender was truly a great innovator who revolutionized the world of electric instruments.

 Fender Electric Guitars